Interested? Save the date & tune into the livestream to follow the conference:

 - Exploring the potential of corpus linguistics for developing and implementing tools for language learning.

-The core programme of the conference will consist in keynote sessions but participants will also have the opportunity to present their most recent research and/or work in progress during an interactive poster session.
-We therefore invite researchers to submit abstracts addressing topics on new trends in technology supported language learning (see call for posters).
+The core of the conference will consist in keynote sessions but participants will also have the opportunity to present their most recent research and/or work in progress during an interactive poster session.
+You can download the updated program and list of posters here.

 15 February, 2018: Registration opens